How to Find a Short Term Furnished Rental in NYC | March 2026

 Pros: This type of short term rental can offer a competitive price range, given the lack of service fees and direct involvement of the owner or landlord.

 Cons: Inconsistent furnishing and amenities with owners oftentimes leaving behind personal belongings.
-Additionally, particularly on sites like Craigslist and Facebook Marketplace, you’re more likely to run into scams.
-Avoid scams with our guide to identifying a rental scam.
+It's to be noted that you’re more likely to run into scams on sites like Craigslist and Facebook Marketplace.

 2. Individually Owned & Operated by Property Management Companies